 Tips for Creating a Great Marketing Coordinator CV

-As you get ready to put together your own CV, it is important that you follow some guidelines to know what to do and what to avoid to ensure that your document gets the attention it deserves.
+As you get ready to put together your own CV using our CV maker, it is important that you follow some guidelines to know what to do and what to avoid to ensure that your document gets the attention it deserves.
 Consider these points:

 - Use your Professional Summary section to make a good first impression on future employers and highlight your most impressive skills, accomplishments, and traits.

 - Avoid including too many personal details in your Hobbies and Interests section, but still give a brief overview of some things that interest you, especially if they relate to your skills and/or experience.

 - Make sure you proofread your CV after you’re done writing it to catch embarrassing typos and errors.

 - Choose a standard CV font, and refrain from making the type too small so employers are able to see it.
 Stick to above 10-point size.

 - Use metrics to quantify the successes you have had throughout your professional career.